UbiquityDotNET/Llvm.NET/src/Ubiquity.NET.Llvm/ReadMe.md

 # About
-Ubiquity.NET.Llvm provides a managed Object Oriented (OO) wrapper around an extended C ABI for LLVM (An extened form of the official LLVM-C ABI is needed to fill in some gaps in the official implementation to provide a robust managed OO wrapper).
+Ubiquity.NET.Llvm provides a managed Object Oriented (OO) wrapper around an extended C ABI for LLVM (An extended form of the official LLVM-C ABI is needed to fill in some gaps in the official implementation to provide a robust managed OO wrapper).

 ## Key Features
-* OO Wrapper around the LLVM API that closesly follows the underlying C++ object model
+* OO Wrapper around the LLVM API that closely follows the underlying C++ object model
 * Sensible patterns for ownership and cleanup
     - Including ownership transfer ("move" semantics)
 * Just In Time (JIT) compilation support